Perspective | After a wild Dallas week, what has changed for Washington? Not much.

 Yet for all that went down in the buildup to a rivalry game and over the course of an eventful Sunday afternoon — a fumble returned for a touchdown that helped Dallas build a 24-0 lead bookended by a Washington interception return for another score that whittled said lead to seven, with plenty of time left — the takeaway is rather mundane: The position for Washington fans when they walked into what became a 27-20 Dallas victory isn’t that different than when they walked out.
 It’s all kind of dizzying.

 Yeah, the NFC East is probably out of reach because 9-4 Dallas now holds a three-game lead with four to play.
 The playoffs, decidedly, are not.
 Take a deep breath.
 Evaluate Taylor Heinicke’s quarterback play (shaky) and his knee injury (TBD).
 Consider how beat-up Washington was before the game — without running back J.D.
-McKissic, guard Wes Schweitzer and tight end Logan Thomas, then knocked back further when defensive ends Casey Toohill and James Smith-Williams fell into the NFL’s covid-19 protocols.
+McKissic, guard/center Wes Schweitzer and tight end Logan Thomas, then knocked back further when defensive ends Casey Toohill and James Smith-Williams fell into the NFL’s covid-19 protocols.

 Think about what could have been if wide receiver DeAndre Carter hadn’t flat dropped what would have been a 30-something-yard completion with just more than two and a half minutes left — the play that preceded an attempt by backup quarterback Kyle Allen to create something where there was nothing, a play that resulted in a pass attempt that was ruled a fumble.